hinesdigital/how-to/services/slack/README.md

 ### Naming channels

-Slack channels for client projects ought to be named to match the relevant project’s [Google Drive folder name][googledrive].
-For example, Justin Ready’s website design channel would be #2016-justinready-redesign.
+Slack channels for client projects ought to be named to match the client’s NationBuilder nation slug, prefixed with `client-`.
+For example, Justin Ready’s channel should be `#client-justinready`.

-There should be one channel per project, not one channel per client.
-Keep things clearly separated.
+There should be one channel per client, not one channel per project (as with Trello boards).

 ### General & Random